Learn why variance analysis is one of your most powerful tools

 Variance analyses like these can also help you be more proactive with your performance management.
 For example, if you invest in marketing to improve the mix, it can be used as a KPI to evaluate performance and set a predetermined target.

 There is no one-size-fits-all approach to conducting variance analysis and you might want to add other dimensions to it to see which effects you should focus on.
 If our template doesn’t meet your variance analysis requirements, reach out to us for assistance or send feedback to [email protected]

 Now that we’ve analyzed the data, we need to decide how to best communicate our conclusions.
 Which charts can tell the story most clearly to our executive team?

-With OnPlan, you can overcome all these hurdles: variance analysis is built in and immediate, and integrations to your financial and sales systems ensure that actuals are always up to date.
+With OnPlan, you can overcome all these hurdles.
+Variance analysis is built-in and immediate, and integrations to your financial and sales systems ensure that actuals are always up to date.
 Building budgets that tie in sales, marketing, and product operational plans is easy, so your forecasts are realistic in the first place.

-Variance analyses can be as detailed as your financial models, and you can easily drill from a variance to the source data to spot what’s really going on.
+Variance analyses can be as detailed as your financial models, and you can easily drill down from a variance to the source data to spot what’s really going on.

-Ed note: Want to dive deeper into essential FP&A topics?
+Want to dive deeper into essential FP&A topics?
 Check out OnPlan’s most popular posts of all time here:

 Strategic thinking, storytelling, problem-solving, and objectivity are four soft skills that set aside the best FP&A analysists.
 Here’s why.

 Create an impactful board report from your CEO or HR department